-On Google maps you will find this waterfall as Pahangog Falls.
-Unfortunately you can’t visit it by car, you will need a scooter or a motorbike to go there.
+On Google Maps, you will find this waterfall as Pahangog Falls.
+Unfortunately, you can’t visit it by car, you will need a scooter or a motorbike to go there.

 It’s definitely not an easy hike but it’s completely worth all the struggle!
 The waterfalls are really beautiful and you can even swim in the water which is very refreshing after the hike.
-You need to pay 20 pesos (0.4€) per person and you will have the waterfalls almost to yourself!
+You need to pay 20 PHP ($0.40 US) per person and you will have the waterfalls almost to yourself!